 Lazy Desserts: Use This 3-Ingredient Recipe to Create Refreshing Sorbet

-Nothing quite compares to homemade sorbet on a summer afternoon.
+Nothing quite compares to homemade sorbet.
 It’s fresher and creamier than its store-bought counterpart, and you can mix and match fruit to your liking.
 Plus, you have complete control over the sugar content.
 The only thing holding most sorbet-lovers back?
 It sounds difficult to make.
 But this three-ingredient sorbet recipe is as simple as it gets.

 How To Make Sorbet Out of Any Frozen Fruit

 I decided to pare down this sorbet recipe to make it even more simple and user-friendly.
 Here’s what I used:

 - ⅓ cup agave syrup (can also use simple syrup or honey)

 - 1 tablespoon lemon juice